 Your final web story must be in either a WEBM or MP4 container using an H.264 or VP9 codec.
 Google also likes the AV1 codec, but because not all devices support it yet, you’d need to create a fallback using H.264 or VP9 to use this.

 You can also drag images in your media library into the plugin.
-Google will be able to handle them as long as all web browsers support the file type.
+Google can handle them as long as all web browsers support the file type.
 So JPG, PNG, GIF, etc., should be fine.

 That said, remember that file sizes are essential for web stories.
 I’d be wary of using PNG’s or GIF’s with web stories for that reason.
-And always remember to crop the media’s dimensions to 9 by 16 prior to adding them to Google’s story editor.
-Google won’t crop your files for you automatically so media that doesn’t fill the viewport is wasted space.
+And always remember to crop the media’s dimensions to 9 by 16 before adding them to Google’s story editor.
+Google won’t crop your files automatically, so media that doesn’t fill the viewport is wasted space.

 Can You Use Audio in Google Web Stories?

 Web stories accept video files, so audio will be enabled.
 However, many viewers of web stories will have their audio turned off.
-It’s important that your viewers can enjoy the content with captions on and the audio off.
+Meaning you need captions.
+It’s important that your viewers can enjoy the content without audio.

 Can You Embed a Web Story on Your Blog Post?